IN THE NEWS

 No matter which digital camera you choose, keep these points in mind: . . .
 Check prices at comparison-shopping sites like . . . www. pricescan.com. . . .
 You're likely to find the best prices online, not at a local store.

-by Jerry Wind (forthcoming from Prentice Hall/Financial Times)
+(forthcoming from Prentice Hall/Financial Times)

 Chapter 7: Converging on Choice: Give Me Tools to Make Better Decisions